 Our shelter kitty, too skittish for the house and yard where our dog rules, had become a barn cat and taken up with the horses and cows.

 It had been so long since I’d seen her, I’d thought she’d run away.
 She must be half-wild by now, I thought briefly, as I turned my attention to more important matters: creating a safe place to be.

 I’d brought up a saddle blanket with me from the horse trailer and set it in the light-filtered space in front of the hay-door, the scene serene and organic, hay dust scattering across the planks as I shook it out.
 This would be my private place to weep or wail, as civilized or as creaturely as I chose.

 I felt a fresh stab.
 Yes, that was it.
-I wanted to be forgiven and embraced as if the awful thing I’d done hadn’t happened, and more, to be received like a valuable gift, as someone delightful.
-And I just wasn’t.
-I felt more like those leftover brussel sprouts.
+I wanted to be forgiven and embraced as if the awful thing I’d done hadn’t happened.
+And more, to be received like a valuable gift, as someone treasured and delightful.
+And I wasn’t.
+I was like those leftover sprouts.